 • Allow a young driver to get comfortable with driving and take a gradual approach to learning how to drive

-• Grant the opportunity to get behind the wheel and practice all important driving skills
+• Grant the opportunity to get behind the wheel and practice all-important driving skills

 • Help novice drivers learn the principles of defensive driving